suffolklibraries/lgc/content/collections/events/woodland-lumiere-2022-a-twinkling-night-walk-in-a-garden-of-art-and-music.md

 ---
 id: 3792846b-6a58-4ff0-a9ce-41ebad052a73
-published: false
 blueprint: events
-title: 'Woodland Lumiere 2022 A twinkling night walk in a garden of art & music'
+title: 'Woodland Lumiere 2022: A twinkling night walk in a garden of art & music'
 organisers:
   - creative-odyssey-projects
 start_date: '2022-03-02 18:00'